jesse-ai/docs/docs/roadmap.md

 ## Q2 2021

-- Initial release of live trade plugin (early access)
+- ✅ Initial release of live trade plugin (early access)
-- Release our most profitable strategy so far
+- ✅ Release our most profitable strategy so far
-- Support for liquidation mechanism in backtest and live trade
+- ✅ Support for liquidation mechanism in backtest and live trade

 ## Q3 2021

-- Beta release of GUI dashboard for live trade
+- ✅ Beta release of GUI dashboard for live trade
-- Integrate full Bybit exchange integration
+- [Coming very soon] Integrate full FTX exchange integration
 - Official release of the GUI dashboard for live trade

 ## Q4 2021
 - Support for spot trading
-- Integrate spot exchanges such as Binance, Bybit, and american exchanges such as Kraken
+- Integrate spot exchanges such as Binance, FTX, Bybit, and american exchanges such as Kraken

 ## 2020
 - Support for inverse future contracts